wp-plugins/testimonial-rotator/readme.txt

 = How do I change the speed and transition of the rotator? =

 When you are adding or editing the rotator, you have the ability to specify how many seconds each testimonial should appear for.
 You can also choose from a handful of transitions there (like fades and wipes).

+= I need more help, where do I go? =
+As stated before this plugin has minimal CSS and styling baked in.
+This allows you to adapt if for your site and theme.
+If you need some code snippets to enrich your functionality please visit: http://halgatewood.com/docs/plugins/testimonial-rotator/